IaDrake20/Web-Programming-Final/README.md

 Use MongoDB for database, use number ranges for categories

 backstory
 enter demon king lands, win back lost honor?
 Suffered yo mama joke?
+Anger demon king, king tries to drag you to throne room immediately.
+God of chaos tries to drag player(s) to throne room, chaos god reduces it to going to next area instead.
+Anger demon king by destroying altars.
+If chaos xp bar is filled special enemy arrives.
+Win and progress.

 Loot
 Different ores for weapons